178,99 €

 • Gebundenes Buch

-In the 1980s, the arrests of a group of teachers, doctors, and other professionals triggered a wave of protests - the first open resistance against Siad Barre's regime in northern Somalia - helping to pave the way for Somaliland's self-declaration in 1991.
-This book provides an extensive analysis of that transformative moment, drawing on over 100 oral histories and archival materials, including trial protocols and political poetry.
-This fascinating case study demonstrates how resistance that is constructive, non-violent, and caring can spark collective action and change.
-In 1981-1982 in…mehr
+In the 1980s, the arrests of a group of teachers, doctors, and other professionals triggered a wave of protests, helping to pave the way for Somaliland's self-declaration in 1991.
+Drawing on over 100 oral histories and archival materials, this book will interest researchers of African history, politics and resistance studies more broadly.

 Produktbeschreibung